-Furthermore, the Willis Class settlement and Notice of Proposed Willis Class Action rights in the physical solution that will bind the Willis Class as part of the physical solution.
+Furthermore, the Willis Class settlement and Notice of Proposed Willis Class Action

+Settlement and Settlement Hearing specifically state that the court will make a determination of rights in the physical solution that will bind the Willis Class as part of the physical solution.

 (Notice of Proposed Settlement at § 9 ["The Court is required to independently determine the Basin's safe yield and other pertinent aspects of the Basin after hearing the relevant evidence, and the Settling Parties will be bound by the Court's findings in that regard.
 In addition, the Parties will be required to comply with the terms of any Physical Solution that may be imposed by the Court to protect the Basin, and the Court will not be bound by the Settling Parties' agreements in that regard."].)